Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel fully convolutional network capable of estimating both the magnitude and the phase of automotive radar signals affected by multiple sources of interference.
+In this paper, we proposed a novel fully convolutional network capable of estimating both magnitude and phase of automotive radar signals affected by multiple sources of interference.
 We also introduced a large-scale database of radar signals simulated in realistic and complex settings.
-We compared our FCN model with some baseline methods in a series of comprehensive experiments, showing that the proposed FCN provides superior results.
+We compared our FCN model with some state-of-the-art methods in a series of comprehensive experiments, showing that the proposed FCN provides superior results.
 We also released our novel data set to allow objective comparison in future work.
 To our knowledge, we are the first to establish a benchmark data set for automotive radar interference mitigation with multiple sources of interference.
-In future work, we aim to modify our deep FCN in order to perform real-time processing on embedded devices.
-At the moment, real-time processing is only possible on power-hungry GPUs.
+In future work, we aim to modify our FCN or to explore model distillation approaches in order to perform real-time processing on low-cost embedded devices.
+At the moment, real-time processing is only possible on expensive GPUs.